mehul-srivastava/not-your-average-youtube-clone/README.md

 - switch to esbuild (100x faster builds than tsc)
 - setup entire infra on terraform

+# Small Fix
+- recommendation section (right side) shows NaNM views when it is zero
+- fetch does not work on rtmp server or ecs container
+- live stream is stuck at not started even though it works

 ### Work on
 - setup jenkins
 - pinecone recommendation system